JonasKoenig/CodeOnMyMind/projects/machine-learning/knn/README.md

 |   5 |     21 |   2.36 |    bass |
 | ... |    ... |    ... |     ... |

 Each row represents the data for one fish.
 Now we plot length against weight.
+(See `1-plot.py` on how to do this)

 ![basic plot of all fish](plots/basic.png)